b3v21/bigdataenergy/README.md

 # Initial Setup
 1. setup & activate a python venv if you haven't already
 2. Begin by running `pip install -r requirements.txt` in the root directory to install all dependencies.
-Note that this should mean you don't need to run any of the pip installations in the db / frontend setup below.

 # Database Setup
 1. enter backendsrc directory and run <code>python manage.py migrate</code>